Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-gol.md

      alt="Life becomes a puppy"
      class="centered">

-Unfortunately, besides the sad face, we only ever manage a single successful backsearch before running into a dead end.
+Unfortunately, besides the sad face, we only ever manage a single successful backsearch before running into a dead-end.

 ### Conclusions
-We have seen that it is possible to find parents of Game of Life states, although it's a difficult problem for computers to solve.
-We could speed up the search by encoding the problem in smaller boolean equations.
-One such encoding is described in The Art of Computer Programming, Volume 4, Fascicle 6.
-We could also swap out our SAT solver (MiniSAT) for a faster one.
-In particular, one that allows for parallel search would reduce the search time significantly on computers with multiple processors.
+It's possible to find parents of Game of Life states, although it's a difficult problem for computers to solve.
+We could possibly speed up the search by using a different SAT encoding of the problem.
+We could also replace MiniSAT with a different SAT solver.

-We have also seen that, with our current approach, the parents found by backsearch barely resemble the target picture and often turn out to be Gardens of Eden.
-To improve on this and find long chains of Life states that gradually turn into the target picture, we could try to search for multiple parent states and pick the one that a) most resembles the target picture, and b) has some property that's less common in Gardens of Eden (fewer or more clustered live cells, perhaps?).
+The parents found by our backsearch barely resemble the target picture and often turn out to be Gardens of Eden.
+To find longer chains of Life states that gradually turn into the target picture, we could identify multiple parent states and pick the one that a) most resembles the target picture, and b) has some property that's less common in Gardens of Eden (more clustered live cells, perhaps?).

 Finally, the Game of Life is just one of <a href="https://en.wikipedia.org/wiki/Cellular_automaton">many possible rulesets</a> that define the behaviour of petri dishes.
-It would be interesting to experiment with different rulesets and see if they're more amenable to our goal of evolving pictures.
+It would be interesting to experiment with different rulesets and see if they're more amenable to the goal of gradually evolving chaos into a picture.

-Here's a parting gift.
+On that note, here's a parting gift.
 Run this Life state through a 19x19 <a href="https://www.dcode.fr/game-of-life">Life simulator</a> and see what happens.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/message.png') }}"
      alt="Secret message"
      class="centered">

 ### Technical details
 [Here's the code](https://github.com/Kevinpgalligan/MonaLisaGameOfLife) to run Life simulations, do backsearch and create GIFs.
 It's all in Common Lisp.
+I've only tested it using the SBCL implementation of Common Lisp.
 The cl-sat library was used as a wrapper to call the MiniSat SAT solver, while the skippy library was used to create GIFs.
-Credit to the #lispgames IRC community for helping me with my silly questions about Common Lisp.
+Credit to the #lispgames IRC community for helping me with my silly questions.

 ### Further reading
 Some fun stuff I came across while researching this article.

 * My first idea was to use evolutionary algorithms for finding patterns in Life, but [this turned out to have been done already](https://pdfs.semanticscholar.org/ba77/59e4d871d09459e3751d110137a8434591f6.pdf) in a paper titled "Generating Interesting Patterns in Conway’s Game of Life Through a Genetic Algorithm" by Alfaro, Mendoza and Tice.
 * I then had the idea to look for specific patterns, such as pictures.
 I wasted a bunch of time on trying to do this using evolutionary algorithms until realising that the problem could be solved directly using SAT.
-And, as it happens, there is already backsearch software for Life [[1]](https://github.com/flopp/gol-sat)[[2]](https://www.conwaylife.com/forums/viewtopic.php?f=9&t=3247).
-It doesn't seem to have been
+A brief search brings up multiple backsearch programs for Life [[1]](https://github.com/flopp/gol-sat)[[2]](https://www.conwaylife.com/forums/viewtopic.php?f=9&t=3247).
+They don't seem to have been applied to find pictures, however.
 * Backwards solver #2 (from the previous point) mentions The Art of Computer Science, Volume 4, Fascicle 6 as a source of information and exercises on backsearch in Life.
-I haven't been able to get my hands on the full text.
+In particular, it describes a more efficient SAT encoding.
+I haven't been able to get my hands on the full text, though.
 * A cool thing: [still life paintings in Life](https://codegolf.stackexchange.com/questions/38573/paint-a-still-life-or-a-moving-one-draw-an-image-in-the-game-of-life).
 * Another cool thing: [text & image generator in Life](http://tlrobinson.net/blog/2009/02/game-of-life-generator/).